kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 Possible mitigations:

 - Clients send version numbers in request headers.
 Servers use this to detect out-of-allowance skew.
-Servers then surface this to cluster administrators.
+Servers then surface this to cluster administrators through a metric.
 - Components register identity leases (apiserver already does this) https://github.com/kubernetes/enhancements/pull/4356 proposes doing it for controller managers.
 Components include their version information in the